Bleak House MCQs

 A. The eternal settlement of every thing.

-Sir Leicester views Chancery as perfect human wisdom.
-This shows his deep, conservative reverence for antiquated institutions.
+Sir Leicester’s view shows his deep, conservative reverence for antiquated and flawed institutions.

 A. Lady Dedlock’s request to skip formalities